Star Bartenders Institute – Frequently Asked Questions

 8) Do you guarantee employment?

 There is no school, regardless of the trade, that can guarantee you a job.
-We do have a job placement assistance program where we contact local businesses in the capital region area that have bartender positions and will have direct relationship with them on getting our students employment.
-We will help you with writing a resume, cover letter, provide interview tips, and set-up mock interviews.
+We will help you with writing a resume, guiding each individual student on what path would be best for them, how to hit the pavement with your job search and follow ups for setting up interviews.
 We will work diligently to prepare you and build your confidence to make you an asset to someone’s business.
 We will do our best on our end to help you find employment, but it is ultimately up to you.
 You have to be prepared, have a good personality, and be able to sell yourself.
 In any career, you need to put in the effort and hit the pavement, so to speak, to find a job.